Naihati Junction railway station

 Naihati Junction is a Kolkata Suburban Railway junction station on the Sealdah–Naihati line and Naihati–Bandel link.
 It is located in North 24 Parganas district in the Indian state of West Bengal.
-It serves Naihati and the surrounding areas including East Naihati, West Naihati, Gouripur, and Rajendrapur.
+It serves Naihati and the surrounding areas including East Naihati, West Naihati, Gouripur, Rajendrapur and Saheb Colony.

 History

 The Calcutta (Sealdah)-Kusthia line of Eastern Bengal Railway was opened to traffic in 1862.
 Eastern Bengal Railway worked on the eastern side of the Hooghly River, which in those days was unbridged.

 In 1857, the Eastern Bengal Railway (EBR) was constituted to lay the railway tracks along the eastern bank of the Hooghly River up to Kushtia.
 The Jubilee Bridge linking Bandel and Naihati was opened on 21 February 1887, so that up country freight traffic could be transported to the Kolkata port.

 With the opening of the Jubilee Bridge in 1887, Naihati was linked to on the Howrah–Bardhaman main line.